-Reverse sear steak is made using a cooking technique that ensures juicy and evenly cooked meat.
+Reverse sear steak is made using a cooking technique that produces juicy and evenly cooked meat.
+It takes longer than simply pan-frying, but the delicious, reliably juicy results are well worth it!

-But whenever I have extra time, I make reverse sear steak.
-Yes, it requires more time commitment than my usual method.
-But I love the reliably juicy steaks it produces.
+I usually cook steaks in a hot cast-iron skillet until a beautiful brown crust is formed on the outside and the middle is medium-rare.
+But whenever I have extra time, I use the reverse searing method.
+It requires more time commitment than my usual method, but I love the reliably juicy steaks it produces.

 Ingredients

-You'll only need a few simple ingredients to make this recipe.
-The exact measurements are listed in the recipe card below.
-Here's an overview of what you'll need:
+Here's an overview of the ingredients needed for this recipe.
+The exact measurements are included in the recipe card below.

 - Thick steaks: This technique does not work with thin steaks - those can simply be quickly pan-fried like I do in this steak and eggs recipe.
 So you'll want your steak to be at least 1 inch thick, preferably 1.5 inches.

-- Kosher salt and black pepper: These are the only seasonings that a good steak needs.
+- Kosher salt and black pepper: These are the only seasonings a good steak needs.
 And although sea salt is very fashionable, I prefer cooking and salting my food with kosher salt.

 Variations

 I like New York strip steaks, so that's what I usually use in this recipe.
-But you can use this cooking method with any thick-cut steak, including ribeye and filet mignon.
+But you can use this cooking method with any thick-cut steak, including ribeye steak and filet mignon.

 The only steak I wouldn't cook using this method is picanha steak.
 The thick fat cap needs good searing, so it's best to use the traditional method when cooking this cut.